 The CALL statement allows one program to communicate with one or more other programs.
-It causes control to be transferred from one loaded program to another within a run unit, with both programs having access to data items referred to in the CALL statement.
+It causes control to be transferred from one program to another within a runfile, with both programs having access to data items referred to in the CALL statement.

-CALL literal-1 [USING data-name-1 [, data-name-2] ...]
+CALL literal-1 [USING data-name-1 [, data-name-2] . . .]

-The literal-1 must be a non-numeric literal which is a subprogram name defined as the PROGRAM-ID of a separately compiled program; it must be enclosed in quote marks.
+- 1. The literal-1 must be a non-numeric literal that is defined as the PROGRAM-ID of a separately compiled program. - 2.
+The data-names must be defined as level-01 or level-77, and must not be subscripted.

 The relationship of literal-1 and PROGRAM-ID is illustrated in the example at the end of Section 9.
-When calling subroutines, literal-1 is the subroutine name

-(for example, 'SUBSRT') and data-names in the USING list are the arguments passed and returned.
+When subroutines are called, literal-1 is the subroutine name (for example, 'SUBSRT') and data-names in the USING list are the arguments passed and returned.
 For available subroutines and calling sequences, refer to the PRIMOS Subroutines Reference Guide.

-Data-name(s) in the USING list are made available to the called subprogram by passing addresses to the subprogram; these addresses are assigned to the Linkage Section items declared in the USING list of that subprogram.
+Data-names in the USING list are made available to the called subprogram by passing addresses to the subprogram.
+These addresses are assigned to the LINKAGE SECTION items declared in the USING list of that subprogram.
+Correspondence between caller and called lists is positional.
 Therefore, the number of data-names specified in matching CALL and Procedure Division USING lists must be identical.
-Up to 14 data-names are permitted.
+Up to 126 data-names are permitted.

-Correspondence between caller and callee lists are positional, not by identical spelling of names.
-For additional information, see CALL statement in Section 9, INTER-PRO-GRAM COMMUNICATION.
+For additional information, see the CALL statement in Section 9, INTER-PROGRAM COMMUNICATION.